ttnnijmegen/domoticahass/README.md

-Domotica workshop / maand

-# Domotica met Home Assistant
+# Domotica met Home Assistant en the Things Network

 ## Goal

-We will install Home Assistant on a Raspberry Pi (that you bring), and configure it such that data from an (existing) TTN Kiss sensor is received in the dashboard and can be used to trigger actions.
+We will install Home Assistant on a Raspberry Pi (which you bring with you), and configure it such that data from an (existing) TTN Kiss sensor is received in the dashboard and can be used to trigger actions.

-This time we will use an exiting TTN sensor node, one of the next times we will again implement a (plant sensor) node that would would also work with Home Assistant.
+This time we will use an exiting TTN sensor node, one of the next times we will again implement a sensor node that  would also work with Home Assistant.

 ## Devices to bring

-Your laptop.
+- Your laptop.

-Raspberry Pi 3B or 4 with a matching power supply of minimal 2A.
+- Raspberry Pi 3B or 4
+- Raspberry Pi matching power supply with a minimal power of 2A.

-Micro-SD card, we recommend at least a 32 GB SD card to avoid running out of space, and a SD card reader.
+-  Micro-SD card, we recommend at least a 32 GB SD card to avoid running out of space, and a SD card reader.
 The SD card needs to be of [Class A2](https://www.mymemory.co.uk/blog/a1-vs-a2-sandisk-microsd-card-whats-the-difference/).
 You can order such an SD card for example from [data.io](https://www.dataio.nl/sandisk-extreme-64gb-microsd-geheugenkaart-u3/?utm_campaign=SanDisk+Extreme+64GB+microSD+geheugenkaart+U3+A2+160MB/s&utm_content=&utm_source=googleshopping&utm_medium=cpc&utm_term=&gclid=EAIaIQobChMI4qTSmZWT6AIVEOJ3Ch0eegaFEAQYASABEgJh5vD_BwE).

-A USB stick is handy to exchange files between computers.
+- A USB stick is handy to exchange files between computers.(named CONFIG and FAT32 structured)

-An ESP8266 or ESP32 development board.
+- ESP8266 development board.
 We will use this as your personal network access point to access the Raspberry PI from, so that you can easily take your Raspberry Pi home without having to reconfigure the wireless.
-The ESP32 or ESP8266 device could e.g. be the WEMOS d1 mini that we have used in the previous workshop as location tracker.
-Or you could buy the plant sensor that we plan to use for one of the upcoming workshops: https://nl.aliexpress.com/item/32815782900.html
+The ESP8266 device could e.g. be the WEMOS d1 mini that we have used in the previous workshop as location tracker.

 You should also bring your home WiFi name (SSID) and password, so that we can configure the temporary network just like you have it at home.
 That ensures that you can take the Raspberry Pi home, and that it will connect automatically to your home wifi.